What to do if your landlord is trying to raise your rent unreasonably ?

 Understand Local Rent Control Laws

 Educate yourself on local rent control laws and allowable rent increases in your city or state in India.
-For instance, Delhi regulates hikes on older properties while Mumbai has annual increase caps.
+For instance, Delhi regulates hikes on older properties, while Mumbai has annual increase caps.
 If the proposed hike exceeds the prescribed limit, inform the landlord it contradicts rent control laws and follow up with a formal written objection.
 Reference the applicable regulations in your communications.

 Compare Boom vs Long-Term Market Trends

 Do some research to determine if the landlord is basing the hike solely on short-term boom trends rather than long-term rational market rates.
-For example, if nearby apartment rates rose 25% during pandemic but are only up 10% over 5 years, argue your rent should align with the stable long-term increase rather than temporary spike.
+For example, if nearby apartment rates rose 25% during the pandemic but are only up 10% over 5 years, argue your rent should align with the stable long-term increase rather than a temporary spike.

 Point out Overall Declines in Other Costs